-ID 222 - The Sixties
+ID 222-The Sixties (3)

-Prerequisites: EN 50A, EN 52 Examines one of America's most turbulent decades: the 1960s.
+Prerequisite: EN 52, EN 50A Examines one of America's most turbulent decades: the 1960s.
 This course explores the Civil Rights Movement, the Vietnam War, the Anti-War Movement, and changing cultural and social mores.
-Emphasis will include an examination of the history, politics, literature, film, and music of the era.
+Emphasis will include an examination of the history, politics, literature, and music of the era.